dongzhuoyao/note/_posts/2020-03-22-inversible_network.markdown

  $$

  They tend to use the logistic distribution as it tends to provide a better behaved gradient.

+How about Glow?

+In PixelRNN,they use discrete categorical distribution formulated by softmax.

+In Image-Transformer:

+> experiment with two settings of the distribution: a categorical distribution across each channel (van den Oord et al., 2016a) and a mixture of discretized logistics over three channels (Salimans et al.). **[the categorical distribution is a special case of the multinomial distribution, in that it gives the probabilities of potential outcomes of a single drawing rather than multiple drawings.]**

+In summary: the typical choice is gaussian, logistic distribution,

 **Pixel processing summary**